 The President shall be elected at an AGM (by secret ballot if necessary) for a period of three years, and shall be eligible for further terms of office.
 The Executive Committee may nominate a candidate.
 Any other nomination, duly proposed and seconded, and with the written consent of the nominee, must be in the hands of the Secretary not less than seven days before the date of the AGM.
 Should the position become vacant during a period of office, it shall remain so until the next AGM, any duties being undertaken by the Chairman.

-A Special Resolution from a paid up Association member, which requires a vote of the paid up members at the AGM, must be sent in writing to the Secretary no later than 14 days before the date of the AGM and have the written support of two other paid up members of the Association.
+A Special Resolution from a paid up Association member, which requires a vote of the paid up members at the AGM, must be sent to the Secretary no later than 14 days before the date of the AGM and have the support of two other paid up members of the Association.

-A nomination for a paid up Association member to serve on the Executive Committee must be received in writing by the Secretary 21 days before the date of the AGM.
+A nomination for a paid up Association member to serve on the Executive Committee must be received in writing by the Secretary 14 days before the date of the AGM.
 The nomination must be from a paid up member of the Association and supported by another paid up member of the Association.